-I had a great manager who told me that when it comes to navigating your career you will be responsible for 70% and the remaining 30% will be through networking.
+I had a great manager who told me that when it comes to navigating your career, you will be responsible for 70% and the remaining 30% will be through networking.
 That advice helped me realize as a young professional that I can’t stand on the sidelines and hope to be noticed but that I needed to play an active role.
 After that day I put together a career plan and the steps I would need to take to get to that role.
-I was also able to use that plan to discuss projects and upcoming opportunities with my manager and decide which opportunities to take and which ones to pass on.
-My rule for deciding between opportunities is that, if it doesn’t align with your career plan, don’t take it.
-Now there may be times when opportunities come that may seem like a step back, but in reality you would be able to gain valuable knowledge that would help you reach your career goals.
+I was also able to use that plan to discuss projects and upcoming opportunities with my manager and decide which chances to take and which ones to pass on.
+My rule for choosing between opportunities is that, if it doesn’t align with your career plan, don’t take it.
+Now there may be times when opportunities come that may seem like a step back, but in reality, you would be able to gain valuable knowledge that would help you reach your career goals.

 When faced with a situation where you have to decide between knowledge, titles or money always go with the knowledge as it will bring the money.

-So when creating a career plan you have to look at what knowledge you will need to gain so that when you get that dream role you will have the skills and tools needed to be successful!
+So when creating a career plan, you have to look at what knowledge you will need to gain so that when you get that dream role, you will have the skills and tools needed to be successful!

 See plan below on guidelines for creating your career plan for the year.
 Also, this plan isn’t something that is set in stone, you can revise and update the plan as often as needed.

 Step 1.
 What do you want your next role to be?

 Is this a role in your current company?
 Or will you need to look outside your company?

 Allow yourself 3-5 days to complete this step.

 Review the pros and cons of the role and if this role will put you one step closer to your dream role.